What is advanced pricing?

 We began introducing this pricing in 2016 and it is available to all customers with a Smart Meter, depending on your Electricity Retailer.
 We may charge your Retailer Advanced Pricing, but it doesn’t necessarily mean you will see this on your power bill.
 It is up to your Retailer if their own their price plans reflect this new type of lines pricing.

 Electricity Retailers often sell their electricity plans with other services such as telephone/internet, gas, etc and offer package deals.
 Over time though, we expect more of them to offer plans based on our Advanced Pricing.
-We hope to have the majority of connections on Advanced Pricing by 1 April 2022.
+We transitioned the majority of connections to Advanced Pricing on 1 April 2022.

 Peak electricity usage is a bit like peak traffic on a motorway.
 People tend to want to use the motorway the most at the same time – travelling to and from work.
 So the roads need to be made bigger and multi-laned to handle this, even though most of the time the road has much less traffic and in the middle of the night not much at all.

 Power lines are a similar situation – the more power people use at the same time, the bigger the power lines and equipment need to be able to handle this, even though there are times when hardly any power is used.

 Bigger power lines cost more money and ultimately it is the power customers that have to pay for these.